Notation

 An AST is called shallow if

-3. all the leaf are of depth 3 and are all numbers.
+- all the leaves are of depth 2 and are all numbers.

-Define $M(S)$ as the maximum number we could achieve by four basic operations with a multiset $S$ of positive intergers provided.
-Also, define $M_+(S)$ as the maximum number we could achieve by sums and products with a multiset $S$ of positive intergers provided.
+Define $M(S)$ as the maximum number we could achieve by four basic operations with a multiset $S$ of positive integers provided.
+Also, define $M_+(S)$ as the maximum number we could achieve by sums and products with a multiset $S$ of positive integers provided.

 We omit the tedious $\{\{\}\}$ symbol in $M(S)$ for brevity if there is no ambiguity.
 For instance, $M(2,3,3)=M(\{\{2,3,3\}\})$.
 Additionally, given a node $K$ in the AST, we use $M(K)$ to represents The maximal achievable value given leaves of the subtree of $K$.